SeisComP/main/apps/processing/scautoloc/descriptions/scautoloc.rst

 refinement and filtering, certain heuristic criteria are applied to compare the "qualities" of concurring origins.
-These criteria are combined in an internal origin score, which is based on properties of the picks themselves in the context of the respective origin (residuals, RMS, azimuthal gaps).
+These criteria are combined in an internal origin score, which is based on properties of the picks themselves in the context of the respective origin (residuals: :confval:`autoloc.maxResidual`,
+RMS: :confval:`autoloc.maxRMS`, azimuthal gaps: :confval:`autoloc.maxSGAP`).

 In addition, the amplitudes provide valuable means of comparing origin qualities.
 Obviously, a pick with a high :term:`SNR` will less likely be a transient burst of noise than a pick merely exceeding the SNR threshold.
 A high-SNR